16 Amazing Optical Illusion Designs For Inspiration

 6. Triangle-bisection Illusion

-Ever tried to mathematical balance a triangle in a circle or a square and ended up making the design look skewed?
-Then you are a victim of the triangle-bisection optical illusion.
-This illusion deals with how a triangle is heavier on its base and therefore needs to be moved a little offset to make it look visually balanced.
-This illusion is true for all uneven objects that have one heavy side and one light side.
-Therefore, you will always have to move the object slightly towards the lighter side based on its center of gravity so that the viewer finds the object in the center of its background.
+Ever tried to mathematically balance a triangle in a circle or square, only to make the design look skewed?
+Then you’re a victim of the triangle-bisection optical illusion.
+This illusion demonstrates how a triangle’s heavier base requires a slight offset to achieve visual balance.
+This phenomenon is a prime example of amazing optical illusion designs, and it holds true for all uneven objects that have one heavy side and one light side.
+Thus, you’ll always have to shift the object slightly toward the lighter side, based on its center of gravity, so that the viewer perceives the object as centered within its background.

 7. Vertical Horizontal Illusion